The Responsibility of Las Juntas Locales in Avocado Orchards

 Quality Control

 Finally, Las Juntas supervise the dry matter test.
-This sampling test guarantees that each batch of avocados contain 23% of dry matter in alignment with the high-quality standards of the industry.
+This sampling test guarantees that each batch of avocados contain greater than 21% of dry matter in alignment with the high-quality standards of the industry.
 Achieving these standards ensures that all avocados from Mexico are creamy, delicious, and nutritious.

 The surveillance and involvement by Las Juntas guarantee that pickers and packers follow the quality and food safety standards at every step of the process, from harvesting in the orchards to safety in the packing houses.
 This commitment by Las Juntas is yet another pillar that supports the safety standards, practices, and goals of APEAM.